Computer Center and Computer Classrooms

 Room 6-228 will be open for student access based on scheduling availability.
 Check schedules posted outside the Graphics Lab or at the Computer Center.

-Library and Academic Support Center
+Library and Academic Success Center

 Each of these areas has at least 1 dedicated computer classroom for directed studies.
 The rooms are maintained by their department personnel.